masszhou/unity-tennis/report.md

 [TOC]
 # 1. MADDPG
+MADDPG stands for "Multi-Agents Deep Deterministic Policy Gradient", originally proposed by [Lowe et al., 2017](https://arxiv.org/pdf/1706.02275.pdf)

-### 1.1 Motivation
+### 1.1 Introduction

-* When a game involves multiple agents, sometimes we need the agents to learn the policy w.r.t global advantages by compete or collaborate with each other to win the game.
+* When a game involves multiple agents, sometimes we need the agents to learn a policy w.r.t. global advantages by compete or collaborate with each other to win the game.
 * Due to the interactions between multiple agents, the state of game could be not stationary, and hard (impossible) to learn.
 * The solution is using Actor-Critic, more specifically "centralized critic" + "decentralized actors"
-* Benefits of centralized critic
-  * training with global estimation, which let considering collaborate and competitive possible
-* Benefits of decentralized actors
-  * independent actors during working.
+* Using "centralized critic" to evaluate the global advantages, to find the path to win the game
+* Using "decentralized actors" to form a policy for each agent based on the guides from "centralized critic"
 * Questions, which not solved in this project yet.
-  * I implement a MADDPG with centralized critic in this project, however how and what the actors should communicate or sense with each other was not discussed in this project yet.
+  * I implement a general MADDPG with centralized critic in this project, however how and what the actors should communicate or sense with each other was not discussed in this project yet.
+* A short review of single agent DDPG from my last [project](https://github.com/masszhou/unity_reacher/blob/master/report.pdf).

 ### 1.2 Notation and Model
 * There are $N$ agents